MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-a-workflow-foundation-application-for-interception.md

 ---
 description: "Learn more about: How to Configure a Workflow Foundation Application for Interception"
-title: "How to Configure a Workflow Foundation Application for Interception | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "How to Configure a Workflow Foundation Application for Interception" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 9c82e83f-9dbd-4325-9f30-778eba892296
-caps.latest.revision: 20
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Configure a Workflow Foundation Application for Interception